GENERAL

 If you do not have a Japan Rail Pass but wish to take the Shinkansen, take the Shinkansen Nozomi to Tokyo.
 Of course, if you do have a Japan Rail Pass, you can still go to Tokyo, but you will not be able to use the Nozomi bullet train (the fastest of all Shinkansen trains).
 The shortest way to get to some of the Izu Islands without going to Tokyo will be detailed next:

-OSHIMA and KOZUSHIMA: From Kansai area to Atami station with Shinkansen and then on to the islands
+OSHIMA and KOZUSHIMA: From the Kansai area, ride the Shinkansen to Atami Station, then head to the islands.

 Access from Kansai area, Osaka, Kyoto or Kobe, to Tokyo Izu Islands, Japan JR Pass, flight, kansai map, Atami port